 The Glass Art Society Student Representative is a vital position on our Board of Directors and we encourage all eligible full-time student members in a degree seeking glass program to apply.
 Learn about the current Board of Directors.

-Meet Jon Rees, a graduate student at the Rochester Institute of Technology.
+Meet Jon Rees, a graduate student at the Rochester Institute of Technology, who served as the Student Rep from November 2013 - September 2014.

 2014 Call for Self-Nominations